The Analytics Copilot for Content Marketing Teams

 Win Rate

-Automate title and meta rewrites for better CTR
+Draft sharper titles and metas for better CTR

 Some of your pages rank well but nobody clicks.
-ClimbPast identifies pages with strong positions but below-average click-through rates and rewrites titles and meta descriptions to be more compelling.
-This is the lowest-risk, fastest-impact action type — no content changes required, just better SERP snippets that earn more clicks from the rankings you already have.
+ClimbPast identifies pages with strong positions but below-average click-through rates and drafts more compelling titles and meta descriptions for your team to review and apply.
+This is the lowest-risk, fastest-impact work - no content changes required, just better SERP snippets that earn more clicks from the rankings you already have.

 Before